sengteamA/farm2/README.md

 1. Extract .zip archive to get the "farm" directory.

 2. The "farm" directory is already an Eclipse project!
-Go to File > Import...
-   > Existing Projects into Workspace and select the "farm" directory as the root directory.
+Go to File > Import... then click Existing Projects into Workspace.
+Then select the "farm" directory as the root directory.

 3. After pressing Finish, you should be able to see three folders: "src", which contains the source code; "test", which contains the JUnit tests; and